tj-tusharjain/azure-compute-docs/articles/virtual-machine-scale-sets/instance-mix-overview.md

 2. **Quota Requirements**: Ensure you have sufficient quota for the VM sizes you're requesting with instance mix.
 3. **VM Size Limit**: You can specify up to **five VM sizes** in an instance mix deployment.
 4. **Virtual Network Requirement**: For REST API deployments, an existing virtual network must be present in the resource group where the scale set is being deployed.
-5. **Architecture Consistency**: Mixing VM architectures (e.g., Arm64 and x64) in the same instance mix deployment is not supported.
+5. **Architecture Consistency**: Mixing VM architectures (for example, Arm64 and x64) in the same instance mix deployment isn't supported.
-6. **Storage Interface Consistency**: VMs with different storage interfaces (e.g., SCSI and NVMe) cannot be mixed in the same instance mix.
+6. **Storage Interface Consistency**: VMs with different storage interfaces (for example, SCSI and NVMe) can't be mixed in the same instance mix.
 7. **Security Profile Consistency**: All VMs specified in the `skuProfile` must share the same Security Profile.
 8. **Local Disk Configuration**: All selected VM sizes must have the same local disk configuration.
-9. **Unsupported Features**: Instance mix does not support the following:
+9. **Unsupported Features**: Instance mix doesn't support the following features:
     - Standby Pools
     - Azure Dedicated Host
     - Proximity Placement Groups